Bushfires in Australia: 2003 Canberra bushfires

 During 18–22 January 2003, almost 70% of the Australian Capital Territory's (ACT) pastures, pine plantations, and nature parks were severely damaged, and most of the Mount Stromlo Observatory was destroyed.
 Fires entered the suburbs of Canberra on 18 January 2003 and, in the following ten hours, four people died and over 490 were injured 470 homes were destroyed or severely damaged.

 2008–2009 and Black Saturday

 Extreme bushfire conditions—Melbourne's maximum temperature was above 43.0 C for three consecutive days for the first time since records had been kept, accompanied by strong winds on 7 February 2009, later to be known as 'Black Saturday'—precipitated major bushfires throughout Victoria, involving several large fire complexes, which continued to burn across the state for around one month.
 173 people died in these fires and 414 were injured.
 3,500+ buildings were destroyed, including 2,029 houses, and 7,562 people displaced.
 In terms of loss of life and property damage, the Black Saturday fires rank as the most devastating in Australian history.
 The 2009 Victorian Bushfires Royal Commission was called to investigate the Victorian government's strategy regarding bushfires.
-The fire are widely considered the worst in Australia history.
+The fires are widely considered the worst in Australian history.